RAK7437/RAK7437C LoRaWAN Configuration

 Fake GPS

-If your gateway lacks a built-in GPS module or has poor GPS signal reception, you can manually input static GPS coordinates.
+If your gateway does not have a built-in GPS module or has poor GPS signal reception, you can manually input static GPS coordinates.
 This feature is useful for mapping and network diagnostics.

 Guide Link: How to Set Up Fake GPS for Virtual Gateway Location